Fa11on

 Vicky Fallon (born Vicky Fallon O'Neill; 3 June 1984), also known as Fa11on, is an English singer, songwriter, talent manager and television personality.
-She was previously engaged to ex 5ive star Abz Love and co-starred with him in their hit documentary series Country Strife: Abz on the Farm, which aired on BBC Two in 2015 and on the subsequent Christmas special Country Strife: Abz on the Christmas Farm.
+She was previously engaged to 5ive star Abz Love and co-starred with him in their hit documentary series Country Strife: Abz on the Farm, which aired on BBC Two in 2015 and on the subsequent Christmas special Country Strife: Abz on the Christmas Farm.

 During her career in music, Fallon has performed session and back up vocals for Disney, Pixar, Alesha Dixon and Russian singer Alsou.
 She has also written for the Sugababes and Alan Braxe.
 Currently, Fallon has a YouTube channel under the name, iamFa11on where she uploads covers of hit songs and also original material.
 Fallon is a featured artist on Abz Love's comedy single Cockadoodledoo (2016) and on Alan Braxe's single Nightwatcher (2008).
 Fallon has previously recorded, written and produced under the names Fa11on, Vikki O'Neill and Vicky Fallon.